Events

 In Visual Studio Code, select View > Terminal.
 On the terminal pane, go to the new folder.

-On the Activity Bar, select the Chat icon to open the chat pane.
+On the Title Bar, select the Open Chat icon (the GitHub Copilot logo) to open the chat pane in the Secondary side bar.

-Start a new chat session by selecting the plus icon (+) on the pane's title bar.
+To start a new chat session, select the plus icon (+) on the pane's title bar.

-In the chat text box, type the following prompt after
+In the chat text box at the bottom of the pane, type the following prompt after @azure

 The exact wording of the response is different each time GitHub Copilot for Azure answers, due to how large language models generate responses.